bevchou/bevchou.github.io/_posts/2018-12-4-clients-and-restful-api-servers-for-vj-machine-and-mood-jukebox.md

 {% highlight javascript %}
 //IN THE SERVER.JS FILE
-//the file with your secrets in your directory that also has server.js var config = require('./config.js');
+//the file with your secrets (same directory as server.js) var config = require('./config.js');

 //get your API key without exposing it